pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Content -> Red Hat Repositories](/images/sat15.png)

 We will first search for RHEL 8 repositories.
-Enter RHEL 8 x86_64 in the search field, click the Search button and then toggle Recommended Repositories swith to On.
+Enter RHEL 8 x86_64 in the Available search field and then click the Search button.
+Now toggle the Recommended Repositories switch to On.

 ![Red Hat Repositories Search](/images/sat16.png)